 Track Listing:

-1. Premonition 3:57
+1. Premonition (Revisited) 3:57

-2. Alternesia 6:41
+2. Alternesia (Revisited) 6:21

-3. Metalanguage 5:56
+3. Metalanguage (Revisited) 5:57

-4. The Culm Dialect 4:03
+4. The Culm Dialect (Revisited) 3:48

-5. Beside a Liquid Land 4:12
+5. Beside a Liquid Land (Revisited) 4:46

-6. East Rim, Facing West 7:17
+6. East Rim, Facing West (Revisited) 7:14

-7. Gambuh Ikat 7:38
+7. Gambuh Ikat (Revisited) 7:55

-8. Speaking in Ugal 6:41
+8. Speaking in Ugal (Revisited) 6:51

-Total Time: 46:28
+Total Time: 46:52

-Created, Recorded and Produced by Jon Iverson at the remote Dog Bark Recording Camp in California.
-Everything you hear are actual instruments recorded directly one at a time (no mixing board) to a specially modified MCI JH100 2" 16 track analog recorder.
-With the exception of a wee bit of sampled bass in just a couple of tiny spots, there were no sequencers, synthesizers or fancy computer editors used—all was multitracked in person with microphones.
+The original tracks were created, recorded and produced by Jon Iverson at the remote Dog Bark Recording Camp in California using actual instruments recorded directly one at a time (no mixing board) to a specially modified MCI JH100 2" 16 track analog recorder.
+The sessions took place througout the 1990s.

-Instruments Played:
+Instruments Used:

 Technical Note

-This disc is rooted deeply in Jon Iverson's love of Balinese gamelan, but it's not a gamelan record.
+This album is rooted deeply in Jon Iverson's love of Balinese gamelan, but it's not a gamelan record.
 How could it be?
 It uses traditional gamelan instruments, and Jon has studied the music and its performance techniques—he obviously respects them—but Jon's music cannot ever truly be Balinese, no matter how long and arduously he studies.
 By accident of birth, he'll always remain an outsider.

 However, outsiders can hear things in new ways—and that is what Jon has done here.
 Using the interlocking rhythms and polyphonic stratification of gamelan music, he has produced a portal into a new sonic world.
 The disc opens with a subtly swelling wash of gong overtones, as fat as pillows, before embarking on a pulsing, relentless march through different percussive landscapes—think of Steve Reich's Drumming without the phased decay element and you'll be in the very general neighborhood, although Jon hearkens as much to Brian Eno's sonic explorations as to the rules of either third world or classical music.